takari/team-documentation/en/01-preface/01-chapter1.markdown

 http://maven.apache.org

-This book is written for someone currently using Maven or for someone evaluating using the TDM distribution to improve an existing Maven build.
+This book is written for someone currently using Maven or for someone evaluating using the TEAM distribution to improve an existing Maven build.

 ## How to read this book

-The TDM book has been written as a comprehensive reference to the features offered by TDM.
-If you are new to TDM we encourage you to read the introduction, but if you are only interested in learning how to use a specific feature or plugin you will be able to skip to an individual chapter and get started.
+The TEAM book has been written as a comprehensive reference to the features offered by TEAM.
+If you are new to TEAM we encourage you to read the introduction, but if you are only interested in learning how to use a specific feature or plugin you will be able to skip to an individual chapter and get started.